-The Tour du Mont Blanc is not just the most popular Mont Blanc hiking route - outside of the summit push - it's also one of the oldest treks in the world.
-The loop often features in the sort of ‘Top 10 Hikes in the World’ lists you see randomly popping up from time to time, and for good reason.
+If trekking the Tour du Mont Blanc is not already high on your bucket list, then it most definitely should be.
+There's no doubt that the Mont Blanc is one of the most spectacular hikes in Europe - it's also one of the oldest treks in the world.
+The loop often features in the sort of ‘Top 10 Hikes in the World’ lists you see popping up from time to time, and for good reason.
 It's Europe's answer to Nepal’s Annapurna Circuit or Peru’s Cordillera Huayhuash trek, and one of the continent's most iconic multi-day treks.

 Trek the Tour du Mont Blanc | Much Better Adventures